Asian stocks drop as White House turmoil hits risk sentiment

-Asian stocks fell on Thursday in line with global peers, and the dollar nursed deep losses against the yen as uncertainty mounted over U.S. President Donald Trump’s future following reports that he tried to interfere with a federal investigation.
+Asian stocks fell on Thursday and the dollar was stuck near six-month lows against a basket of currencies as uncertainty mounted over U.S. President Donald Trump’s future following reports that he tried to interfere with a federal investigation.

 MSCI’s broadest index of Asia-Pacific shares outside Japan dropped 0.4 per cent.

-Japan’s Nikkei shed 1.2 per cent, Australian shares lost 1.1 per cent and South Korea’s Kospi declined 0.5 per cent.
+Japan’s Nikkei shed 1.5 per cent, Australian shares lost 1.2 per cent and South Korea’s KOSPI declined 0.5 per cent.

 Equities in Asia took cues from Wall Street, where the Dow and S&P 500 both sank about 1.8 per cent overnight following reports that Trump tried to influence a federal probe.